Roboworks-Global/wheelbots/README.md

   </a>
 </p>

-The Rosbot Pro is an ideal AGV platform for Autonomous Mobile Robot projects.
-With built-in ROS controller, LiDAR and Depth Camera, Rosbot Pro saves time and money for rapid prototyping or product development.
+The Rosbot Plus (Independent Suspension System) is an ideal AGV platform for outdoor Autonomous Mobile Robot projects.
+With built-in ROS controller, LiDAR and Depth Camera, Rosbot Plus saves time and money for rapid prototyping or product development.
 Its battery life can go up to 4 hours with no load or 2.5 hours with full load.
 This is a serious professional AGV platform to be integrated with field robots and service robots both for indoor or outdoor environment.
-It can carry up to 35 kg payload and climb up to 30 degree slope.
-Rosbot Pro is one of the most agile AGV platforms that can carry out big jobs at low cost.
+It can carry up to 45 kg payload and climb up to 30 degree slope.
+Rosbot Plus is one of the most agile AGV platforms that can carry out big jobs at low cost.

 ### Technical Specifications